stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * And _rot_ rotates vertically so the camera is facing the corner of the chalet with the door.

-* Note that the camera was also moved above 'ground' level.
+* Note that the camera was also moved slightly above 'ground' level.

 When we run the demo it's a bit of a mess: